LHC Tabs About Us Wc

 Lufthansa Cargo AG.

-Lufthansa Cargo ranks among the world’s leading air freight carriers.
-In the 2017 business year, the airline transported around 1.6 million tonnes of freight and mail and sold 8.9 billion revenue tonne-kilometres in 2018, Lufthansa Cargo is one of the world's leading companies in the transport of air freight.
+With a turnover of 2.7 billion euros and 8.9 billion revenue tonne-kilometres in 2018, Lufthansa Cargo is one of the world's leading companies in the transport of air freight.
 The company currently employs about 4,500 people worldwide.
 Lufthansa Cargo focuses on the airport-to-airport business.
 The cargo carrier serves around 300 destinations in more than 100 countries with its own fleet of freighters, the belly capacities of passenger aircraft operated by Lufthansa German Airlines, Austrian Airlines, Brussels Airlines, Eurowings and SunExpress, and an extensive road feeder service network.
 The bulk of the cargo business is routed through Frankfurt Airport.
 Lufthansa Cargo is a wholly owned Lufthansa subsidiary of Deutsche Lufthansa AG and Lufthansa Group’s logistics specialist.

 We offer tailored logistics solutions for even the most challenging of freight consignments.
 Whether our customers need to ship temperature-sensitive pharmaceuticals, show horses or several tons of heavy machinery parts: Lufthansa Cargo has the right product for every freight consignment.